JuneBascaran/MDEF/docs/term2/03-Prototyping for design.md

 **22/02/2023**
 During this class, we discussed the intricacies of the internet and its role as a revolutionary duplication tool.
 Functioning as an interlinked web of devices, networks facilitate the seamless exchange of information through various communication channels.

+**What is a network?**
+A network is a collection of devices, such as computers, printers, and smartphones, that are connected to each other using some form of communication technology, like wires, cables, or wireless signals.
+These devices can communicate with each other and share information, resources, and services, which can be useful in a variety of contexts, from homes and offices to large corporations and the internet itself.

 ## 3D fabrication & scanning
 **23/02/2023**